What is an ultrasound scan?

 The common types of ultrasound scan are:

-- transvaginal ultrasound, which examines the female pelvis, kidneys and bladder, uterus, cervix, fallopian tubes and ovaries
+- female pelvis ultrasound, which may use transvaginal ultrasound (with the transducer in the vagina) or external pelvic ultrasound to look at the female pelvis, uterus, cervix, fallopian tubes and ovaries

 - echocardiogram, which examines the heart

 - 3D ultrasound, which shows a three-dimensional picture of the inside of the body